 The experienced legal team at Arnold & Itkin is experienced with investigating accidents on the water, and we can employ our training and to demand compensation for your injuries.
 Our attorneys will conduct a free evaluation of your case and walk you through every step of the process.

-If you have been injured in a boating accident in the greater Louisiana area, call us at (225) 412-6348 for nationally acclaimed personal injury representation you can trust.
+If you have been injured in a boating accident in Louisiana, call (225) 412-6348 for nationally acclaimed personal injury representation you can trust.